SantaClaas/bachelor-thesis/main.typ

 specified goals with effectiveness, efficiency and satisfaction in a specified context of use".
 Where product refers to a website or web app.
 This definition is widely adopted and appears in many papers in the Human Computer Interaction space such as #cite(<hassenzahl_interplay_2004>, form: "prose"), #cite(<petrie_relationship_2007>, form: "prose"), #cite(<aizpurua_exploring_2016>, form: "prose").
 However the definition of usability focuses primarily on utilitarian aspects such as user cognition and performance @law_understanding_2009.
 === User Experience
 ISO 9241-11 also defines user experience as "user’s perceptions and responses that result from the use and/or anticipated use of a system, product or service" @international_organization_for_standardization_ergonomics_2018.
 However the term "anticipated use" requires clarification according to #cite(<law_understanding_2009>, form: "prose").
-In 2004 #cite(<Hassenzahl2004>, form: "prose"), claims that it is a widely used term but there is no coherent understanding yet.
+This aligns with #cite(<Hassenzahl2004>, form: "prose") who claims that it is a widely used term but there is no coherent understanding yet.

-// Compared to Usability which is clearly defined in ISO #highlight[_TODO_], User Experience is seen by many researchers as a not well defined term #highlight[TODO cite all the places I have seen this argument]
+=== Hedonistic Pragmatic Model
+To improve on the understanding of user experience #cite(<Hassenzahl2004>, form: "prose") proposes the x
 === Websites
+// This is how the web started @finkelstein_ubiquitous_nodate The American Heritage Dictionary @harpercollins_publishers_american_nodate-1 and Meriam-Webster Dictionary @meriam-webster_definition_2025 define a website as a set or group of interconnected web pages.
+Where web pages are static x
+The first appearance of the term website is dated back to 1993 @meriam-webster_definition_2025 @oxford_english_dictionary_website_nodate
 === Web Apps
+//TODO find supporting source for category thinking web applications Web apps are applications that are designed from the beginning to be run in web-based environments like a browser @finkelstein_ubiquitous_nodate.
+Web apps are a category of applications where app is an abbreviation for application @harpercollins_publishers_american_nodate.
+Thus both terms web app and web application can be used interchangeably.
+Web apps consist of HTML data displayed to the user and client-side scripts that power interactivity for users on their client.
+Additionally there can be scripts running on the server to perform processing and to store and retrieve data from databases @jazayeri_trends_2007.
+This definition of web apps focuses primarily on technical aspects like the technology used, how it is accessed
 === Websites vs Web Apps
+Where the dictionary defines a website as a set of web pages @harpercollins_publishers_american_nodate @meriam-webster_definition_2025, #cite(<finkelstein_ubiquitous_nodate>, form: "prose") defines web apps as more than that. #cite(<finkelstein_ubiquitous_nodate>, form: "author")
-The term website and and web application or app are often used in literature but rarely defined.
-While the former can be found in the dictionary as a modern addition to the English language the latter does not yet and needs to be written separated by a space.
+The term website and and app are often used in literature but rarely defined.
+While the former can be found in the dictionary as a modern addition to the English language the latter does not yet appear in the dictionary and can not be written as a compound noun adding to the notion that it is not a widespread term.
 === Etymology
 They both use the word web which is the underlying platform they are built on.
 A site however is similar to a site in a book which implies there are more and they are linked with each other and there is room to explore.
 Meanwhile an app which comes from application is more of an in itself closed concept.
 This also reflects in the technology.
 A PWA has one window in which the focus is kept and every interaction with the outside requires leaving the app.
 While a browser allows multiple tabs to be opened even of the same site.
 Another aspect in which this reflects is the usage mode.
 Sites allow more of an action mode usage while apps are more goal focused.
 ==== Goal mode vs action mode